kebot/OneWeb/README.markdown

  * Logo upload and select
  * Selectable module widths, or auto-set based on the active modules
  * Media queries for device screen sizes - 480, 600, 768, 992, 1382
+ * Adaptive Images option to create cached images for device screen sizes to reduce bandwidth for smaller screen resolutions, complementing fluid image solutions.
+ 	+ When enabled it creates or appends to the .htaccess file, if the .htaccess file does not exist the default joomla htaccess.txt file is used, with the JOOMLA SEF funionality commented out.
+	+ Only works on Apache Web Servers
+	+ files created in the web root are
+		- aidone.txt, created the first time the script runs
+		- aidebug.txt, debug info
+		- adaptive-images.php, copied from the template directory to the webroot
+		- .htaccess, either a new file, a new file based on htaccess.txt or appending to an existing .htaccess file
+		- Undoing the Adaptive Images option requires manually editing and removing files
+ * Fluid Images script to allow nice and smooth dynamic image re-sizing in the browser for IE7 and IE8 - because they're special!
  * Media query for high density mobile displays (eg iPhone 4) - min-device-pixel-ratio: 1.5
  * Small screensize optimization of the top menu (inserts a button to toggle the viewable menu on/off)
  * Selectable debug mode - Set screen output to put all active module positions into a 1px black box, plus a list of module status and columns assigned per module position at the bottom of the page